CodingBobby/codingbobby.github.io/_posts/2021-03-14-ellipse-pi-day.md

 $$C = 2\,\pi\,r$$

-For ellipses with axes $$a$$ and $$b$$, textbooks (even academic literature!) show a simlilarly simple equation for their perimeter – without any note on how bad of an approximation it actually is:
+For ellipses with axes $$a$$ and $$b$$, textbooks (even academic literature!) show a similarly simple equation for their perimeter – without any note on how bad of an approximation it actually is:

 $$E \approx \pi\,(a + b)$$